 The Hesperidin in Florida Orange Juice has Surprising Health Benefits

-Vitamin C isn’t the only reason you should reach for a glass of 100% Orange Juice.
-Citrus fruits, including orange juice, contain potent antioxidant-like compounds called bioflavonoids and one in particular has many health benefits.
-While you may be familiar with resveratrol, found in red wine, or catechin, a component of green tea, a related plant compound called hesperidin is lesser known.
+Vitamin C isn’t the only reason to start your day with a glass of 100% Orange Juice!
+Citrus fruits, including orange juice, contain potent antioxidant-like compounds called flavonoids.
+One flavonoid in particular with many health benefits is a plant compound called hesperidin.
+This is similar to other compounds you might be familiar with – resveratrol, found in red wine, or catechin, a component of green tea.

 What is Hesperidin?

-Hesperidin is a bioflavonoid, a type of plant compound with antioxidant properties that may play a role in fighting inflammation, maintaining good blood sugar levels, and supporting brain and heart health.
-Hesperidin is found almost exclusively in citrus fruits, and it is particularly high in oranges and 100% orange juice.
+Hesperidin is a phytonutrient, a type of plant compound with antioxidant properties that may play a role in fighting inflammation, maintaining good blood sugar levels, and supporting brain and heart health.
+Hesperidin is unique because it is found almost exclusively in citrus fruits, and it is particularly high in oranges and 100% orange juice.

 Most of the hesperidin is found in the peel and membranes of the orange.
-When oranges are pressed to make 100% orange juice, the hesperidin is extracted from the peel, pulp, and membranes.
-This helps to make 100% orange juice one of the best food sources of hesperidin.
+When oranges are commercially pressed to make orange juice, the hesperidin is extracted from the peel, pulp, and membranes.
+This helps to make 100% orange juice one of the best food sources of hesperidin!

 Benefits of Hesperidin

 There are many potential health benefits from hesperidin including a reduction of inflammation and support of blood flow.
 Hesperidin appears to act in conjunction with the nutrients found in citrus fruits to neutralize the impacts of free radicals.